 Cyber Security Academy Instructor

-“Many computers there were infected and behaved abnormally,” Dai recalled, with unexpected websites popping up randomly.
+“Many computers there were infected and behaved abnormally,” Dai recalled of his experience in China, with unexpected websites popping up randomly.
 He started thinking about online security, how hackers threaten the cyber world and how he would defend against cyber attacks.

-Dai is a professor in the Computer Science Department at Sacramento State and among his six courses, a class in computer system attacks and countermeasures.
-He will bring his expertise to the new Cyber Security Academy, the latest addition to the Summer Academies for High School Students.
-His academy runs July 24 – 28.
+Dai is a professor in the Computer Science Department at Sacramento State and among his courses, a class in computer system attacks and countermeasures.
+He brings his expertise to the Cyber Security Academy.

 “Cyber security is very important,” Dai says.
 “Even if you don’t choose this as a career, you still need to know the basics, how to defend yourself online and how to protect your home network.”